2004 Stanley Cup Final: Game 6

-Game seven
+Game 7

-In a tense game seven, Fedotenko scored goals for Tampa Bay late in the first period and late in the second period for a 2–0 lead.
+In a tense Game 7, Fedotenko scored goals for Tampa Bay late in the first period and late in the second period for a 2–0 lead.
 After Conroy scored to narrow the deficit to 2–1, Calgary bombarded Khabibulin after taking only seven shots in the first two periods.
 After the Conroy goal, Khabibulin stopped 16 Calgary shots.
 The series ended as Flames center Marcus Nilson missed a last-second opportunity to force overtime.
 Tampa Bay won the game, 2–1, and the Stanley Cup.
-Tampa wouldn't win another championship until 2020.

 Team rosters

 Years indicated in boldface under the "Finals appearance" column signify that the player won the Stanley Cup in the given year.